Updated June 5, 2023

 8. Typany Keyboard

 A newly launched Android keyboard program is a Typany keyboard.
 You can send emoji manufacturers and manually drawn pictures to your contacts.
-It provides integrated translation and bangs text, making it simple to type and edit words.
+It provides integrated translation and bangs text, typing and editing words simply.
 The stickers, themes, emojis, and many more are given.
-Functions like self-correction, phrase prediction, and a variety of keyboard layouts are also included.
+Functions like self-correction, phrase prediction, and keyboard layouts are also included.
 More than 90 languages are supported.

 9. Chrooma Keyboard

 The Chrooma keyboard is similar in style and usability to Google’s keyboard.
 Nonetheless, it provides other configuration options, including night mode, divided thumb-typing mode, and regular emoji.
-This keyboard is fast, easy to use, and provides grammar checks features.
-At the top of the emoji chroma keyboard, you can use the extra row.
+This keyboard is fast, easy to use, and provides grammar check features.
+You can use the extra row at the top of the emoji chroma keyboard.
 Chrooma ‘s premium edition enables you to tailor it a little more.